-St. Johns County (SJC) Health and Human Services Department is funded by the SJC Board of County Commissioners to offer social support and general assistance to needy members of the community.
-Housing and Community Development is a division within Health and Human Services and is responsible for the promotion, development, preservation, and administration of affordable housing programs, initiatives, and policies in St. Johns County.
+The St. Johns County (SJC) Health and Human Services Department is funded by the SJC Board of County Commissioners to offer social support and general assistance to needy community members.
+Housing and Community Development is a division within Health and Human Services and is responsible for promoting, developing, preserving, and administering affordable housing programs, initiatives, and policies in St. Johns County.